How to Apply/Distance Track

 - GPA of 3.0 or above for both DPD and overall GPA

-- Two semesters of medical nutrition therapy coursework completed no more than four years prior to application
+- Two semesters of medical nutrition therapy coursework completed no more than five years prior to application

-- A biochemistry course completed no more than five years prior to application
+- A biochemistry course completed no more than seven years prior to application

 - GRE is not required.